minio/minio/docs/FreeBSD.md

 It is possible to build the minio server from source on FreeBSD.
 To do this we will used the golang distribution provided by the FreeBSD pkg infrastructure.

-First we will need to install golang, follow [https://docs.minio.io/docs/how-to-install-golang](how to install golang) guide.
-We also need to install GNU make:
+We will need to install golang and GNU make:

 ```sh
 $ sudo pkg install go gmake